-- Domestic life insurance corporations for the privilege of exercising a corporate franchise; - Foreign and alien life insurance corporations doing business, employing capital, owning or leasing property, or maintaining an office in this state; - Any life insurance company whose Certificate of Authority from the Superintendent of Insurance has expired, or that ceases to transact new business in this state, but has business remaining in force in this state; - Life insurance corporations exempt from federal income tax but that conduct business in New York State;

-An unauthorized life insurance corporation that is affiliated with an insurer licensed in New York State and is operating from an office within the state pursuant to sections 1101(b)(5) and 2117(i) of the New York State Insurance Law.
-See TSB-M-00(1)C for additional information.
+- Domestic life insurance corporations for the privilege of exercising a corporate franchise; - Foreign and alien life insurance corporations doing business, employing capital, owning or leasing property, or maintaining an office in this state; - Any life insurance company whose Certificate of Authority from the Superintendent of Insurance has expired, or that ceases to transact new business in this state, but has business remaining in force in this state; - Life insurance corporations exempt from federal income tax but that conduct business in New York State; - An unauthorized life insurance corporation that is affiliated with an insurer licensed in New York State and is operating from an office within the state pursuant to New York State Insurance Law sections 1101(b)(5) and 2117(i).
+See TSB-M-00(1)C, Amended Definition of Insurance Corporation, for additional information.

-Exceptions: Life insurance corporations specifically exempted by section 1512 of the Tax Law do not have to file Form CT-33.
+Exceptions: Life insurance corporations specifically exempted by Tax Law section 1512 do not have to file Form CT-33.
 Captive insurance companies must file Form CT-33-C, Captive Insurance Company Franchise Tax Return.

-Definition of insurance corporation - An insurance corporation as defined by section 1500 of Article 33 of the Tax Law is any corporation, association, joint stock company or association, person, society, aggregation, or partnership, doing an insurance business.
+Definition of insurance corporation - An insurance corporation as defined by Tax Law, Article 33, section 1500 is any corporation, association, joint stock company or association, person, society, aggregation, or partnership, doing an insurance business.